SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 For custom server middleware, there can be optional `configuration` parameters which are passed directly to it with `options.configuration`.
 This is not possible for third party server middleware.

-An optional `path` for which the middleware function is invoked, can be provided for both sections.
+An optional `mountPath` for which the middleware function is invoked, can be provided for both sections.
 It will be passed to the `app.use` call (see [express API reference](https://expressjs.com/en/4x/api.html#app.use)).

 ### Generic handling of extensions